jkereako/DynamicTableViewCellHeight/README.md

 # Dynamic table view cell height
-Demonstrates how dynamicallly resize a table view cell for `UILabels` with an arbitrary number of lines.
+Demonstrates how dynamically resize a table view cell for `UILabels` with an arbitrary number of lines.

+The data used in this project is the opening sentence of well-known, English-language novels.

 <img src="https://raw.githubusercontent.com/jkereako/dynamic-table-view-cell-height/master/example.png" alt="Dynamic table view cell height" width="320" height="568" />